 New Jersey Revised Statute 45:5A-9 requires electrical contractors operating in the state to obtain a license with the Board of Examiners for Electrical Contractors.
 The New Jersey legislature enacted the licensing laws and regulations to ensure that electrical contractors engage in ethical business practices.
 In order to provide financial security for the enforcement of the licensing law, contractors must purchase and maintain a $1,000 electrical contractor surety bond to be eligible for licensure.

 What is the Purpose of the New Jersey Electrical Contractor Bond?

 New Jersey requires electrical contractors to purchase the Electrical Contractor Bond as part of the application process to obtain an electrical contractor license.
 The bond ensures that the public will receive compensation for financial harm if the contractor fails to comply with the licensing regulations.
 In short, the bond is a type of insurance that protects the public if the contractor breaks licensing laws.

 How Can an Insurance Agent Obtain a New Jersey Electrical Contractor Surety Bond?

 BondExchange makes obtaining a New Jersey Electrical Contractor Bond easy.
 Simply login to your account and use our keyword search to find the “contractor” bond in our database.
 Don’t have a login?
-Enroll now and let us help you satisfy your customers’ needs.
+Gain access now and let us help you satisfy your customers’ needs.
 Our friendly underwriting staff is available by phone (800) 438-1162, email or chat from 7:30 AM to 7:00 PM EST to assist you.

 At BondExchange, our 40 years of experience, leading technology, and access to markets ensures that we have the knowledge and resources to provide your clients with fast and friendly service whether obtaining quotes or issuing bonds.